dotnet/codeformatter/README.md

     <filename> - Only apply changes to files with specified name.
 ```

+Note: In order to run this tool you will need to have Microsoft Build Tools 2015 Preview installed.
+This comes as a part of Visual Studio 2015 Preview or can be installed separately from [here](http://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs).

 ## Contributing

 We follow the same contribution process that [corefx is using][corefx-contributing].